 About Young Innovators Academy®

-The Oviedo-based preschool company has planned five new corporate-owned schools in Florida next year, including 2 in Tampa.
-With greater national attention on early brain development during the most crucial years of a child’s growth, Young Innovators Academy believes that all children are wired with the critical skills to make them successful in the future.
+With greater national attention on early brain development during the most crucial years of a child’s growth, Young Innovators Academy believes.
+They assert that all children are wired with the critical skills to make them successful in the future.

 For more information about our programs, visit www.younginnovatorsacademy.com